google/WebFundamentals/src/content/en/updates/2015/05/perform-a-column-selection-by-by-dragging.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: You can make a column selection in the Sources Panel editor by holding <kbd class='kbd'>Alt</kbd> while dragging the mouse.
+description: You can make a column selection in the Sources Panel editor by holding Alt while dragging the mouse.

 {# wf_updated_on: 2015-05-19 #}
 {# wf_published_on: 2015-05-01 #}